ibm-cloud-docs/virtual-servers/vsi_dedicated_instances.md

 # Provisioning dedicated instances

 You have two options on how to provision your dedicated instances.
-The first is through the IBM® Bluemix® Catalog and the second is through the Customer Portal.
-Note that the catalog and portal require unique log-in IDs, in other words, your catalog username and password won’t work for logging in to the portal and vice versa.
-See [https://console.bluemix.net/docs/admin/adminpublic.html#signing-up-for-bluemix](https://console.bluemix.net/docs/admin/adminpublic.html#signing-up-for-bluemix){: new_window}  to set up either your Bluemix Catalog or Customer Portal credentials.
+The first is through the {{site.data.keyword.Bluemix}} catalog and the second is through the {{site.data.keyword.slportal_full}}.
+The catalog and {{site.data.keyword.slportal}} require unique log-in IDs.
+Your catalog user name and password won’t work for logging in to the portal and vice versa.
+See [Signing up for {{site.data.keyword.Bluemix_notm}}](https://console.bluemix.net/docs/admin/adminpublic.html#signing-up-for-bluemix){: new_window} to set up either your {{site.data.keyword.Bluemix_notm}} catalog or {{site.data.keyword.slportal}} credentials.
 {:shortdesc}

 ## Log into the Bluemix Catalog
-Use the following steps to log in to the Bluemix Catalog to begin provisioning your dedicated instances.
+Use the following steps to log in to the {{site.data.keyword.Bluemix_notm}} to begin provisioning your dedicated instances.

 1. Open a new browser window and enter [https://console.bluemix.net/catalog/](https://console.bluemix.net/catalog/){: new_window}.
 2. Click the **Log In** link (upper-right corner).